nnapolitx/admin-dashboard/README.md

 # admin-dashboard
-Admin dashboard created as an assignment for the Odin Projec
+Admin dashboard created as an assignment for the Odin ProjecT